MCEngine-AddOn/.github/profile/README.md

 ## 🔄 Dynamic Loading

-The core MCEngine plugin will detect and load this add-on automatically if it implements the interface `IMCEngine{project name}AddOn`.
+The core MCEngine plugin will detect and load this add-on automatically if it implements the interface `IMCEngineAddOn`.

 ---